-A device or means designed to prevent backflow or backsiphonage.
-Most commonly categorized as air gap, reduced pressure principle device, double check valve assembly, pressure vacuum breaker, atmospheric vacuum breaker, hose bibb vacuum breaker, and double check with intermediate atmospheric vent.
+a device or means designed to prevent backflow or backsiphonage.
+Most commonly categorized as air gap, reduce pressure principle device, double check valve assembly, pressure vacuum breaker, atmospheric vacuum breaker, hose bibb vacuum breaker, and double check with intermediate atmospheric vent.
 Any device must be classified as an approved backflow device by the Oregon Health Division.

-D.1 Air Gap
+1. Air Gap

-A physical separation sufficient to prevent backflow between the free-flowing discharge end of the potable water system and any other system.
-Physically defined as a distance equal to twice the diameter of the supply side pipe diameter but never less than one (1) inch.
+a physical separation sufficient to prevent backflow between the free-flowing discharge end of the potable water system and any other system.
+Physically defined as a distance equal to twice the diameter of the supply side pipe diameter but never less than one inch.

-D.2 Atmospheric Vacuum Breaker
+2. Atmospheric Vacuum Breaker

-A device which prevents backsiphonage by creating an atmospheric vent when there is either a negative pressure or sub-atmospheric pressure on a water system.
+A device which prevents backsiphonage by creating an atmospheric vent when there is either a negative pressure or a sub-atmospheric pressure on a water system.

-D.3 Double Check Valve Assembly
+3. Double Check Valve Assembly

-An assembly of two (2) independently operating spring loaded check valves with tightly closing shut off valves on each side of the check valves, plus properly located test cocks for the testing of each valve.
+An assembly of two identically-operating spring-loaded check valves with tightly-closing shut-off valves on each side of the check valves, plus properly located test cocks for the testing of each check valve.